 I remember my boss asking me, “what’s the status of the audit?”
 I answered, “oh, I’m about 90% done.”
 But actually I was—at best—75% through.
 Why the miscalculation?
 I mistakenly thought if the planning and transaction areas (e.g., cash) were complete, that I was nearly finished.
 I was wrong.
 Wrap-up takes (or least can take) a significant amount of time.

 In the final stages of an audit, we are (among other things):

-The financial statements should disclose material subsequent events such as legal settlements, the issuance of new debt, the adoption of a new benefit plan, or the sale of stock.
-And while disclosure is important, subsequent events—such as legal settlements—can have a bearing upon the recognition of amounts in the financial statements.
+The financial statements should disclose material subsequent events such as legal settlements, the issuance of debt, the adoption of a benefit plan, or the sale of stock.
+And while disclosure is important, subsequent events—such as legal settlements—can affect the year-end balance sheet.
+Some subsequent events trigger the accrual of liabilities.

 Here are common subsequent event procedures:

-Even in the planning stage, auditors need to think about going concern, especially if financial weaknesses are present.
-But as you approach the end of the audit, the going concern evaluation should crystallize.
-Now you have your audit evidence, and it’s time to determine if a going concern opinion is in play.
-Also, consider whether the going concern disclosures are sufficient.
-If substantial doubt is present, then the entity should include going concern disclosures (whether doubt is alleviated by management’s plans or not).
+Even in the planning stage, auditors should consider going concern, especially if the entity is struggling financially.
+But as you approach the end of the audit, going concern should crystallize.
+Now you have your audit evidence, and it’s time to determine if a going concern opinion is necessary.
+Also, consider whether going concern disclosures are sufficient.
+If substantial doubt is present, then the entity should include going concern disclosures (even if substantial doubt is alleviated by management’s plans).

 And what is substantial doubt?
 The Financial Accounting Standards Board defines it this way:

 Substantial doubt about the entity’s ability to continue as a going concern is considered to exist when aggregate conditions and events indicate that it is probable that the entity will be unable to meet obligations when due within one year of the date that the financial statements are issued or are available to be issued.